ai-club-uwmadison/ai-club-uwmadison.github.io/README.md

 #### Study Group Leader
 <img src="./assets/me3.jpg" alt="drawing" width="100"/>

 [Soham Dasgupta](https://linkedin.com/in/sohdas) is a freshman studying computer science.
 He joined AI@UW in the fall of 2018.
 He has an interest in machine learning and is looking to apply deep learning techniques in personal and portfolio projects.
-He is the leader of   [Machine Learning Study Group] (https://ai-club-uwmadison.github.io/projects_study-groups/#machine-learning).
+He is the leader of   [Machine Learning Study Group](https://ai-club-uwmadison.github.io/projects_study-groups/#machine-learning).